About CCC

 Jamie Seiner

-Jamie Seiner became a retirement specialist for the SDRS Supplemental Retirement Plan in March 2021.
-She is active in the community and is pas about CCC and all they offer to the area.
-Jamie grew up in St. James, MN and moved to South Dakota to attend SD State University where she earned a B.S. in Family and Consumer Science/ Affairs and a M.S. in Family Financial Planning.
-Jamie and her husband Buddy share three children and a love of life on the Missouri River.
+Jamie grew up in St. James, MN and moved to South Dakota to attend South Dakota State University where she earned a B.S. in Family and Consumer Science/ Affairs and a M.S. in Family Financial Planning.

 scheibelaura web